Kosmokleaner/DirectXShaderCompilerWiki/Using-dxc.exe-and-dxcompiler.dll.md

 Following is an example of using the command-line interface.

 ```
-dxc -E main -T ps_6_0 -Fo myshader.bin -Zi -Fd myshader.pdb -D MYDEFINE=1 myshader.hlsl
+dxc -E main -T ps_6_0 -Fo myshader.bin -Zi -Fd myshader.pdb -D MYDEFINE=1 -D MYDEFINE=2 myshader.hlsl
 ```

 In this example, myshader.hlsl is compiled to a shader model 6.0 pixel shader.
 The compiled shader is written to myshader.bin as specified by the `-Fo` flag.
 Debug information is enabled with the `-Zi` flag, and the .pdb is written out to myshader.pdb with the `-Fd` flag.
 If you would prefer that the compiler automatically generate a .pdb name, you can supply `.\` as the `-Fd` argument.
 Again, the debug information in the PDB isn't embedded in the shader.
+For every appearance of "MYDEFINE" within myshader.hlsl, the token will be replaced with "2".
+Even though "MYDEFINE" has multiple definitions, the compiler will use the last definition of any unique "key" and its associated value.

 ## Shader hash